Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Learning Neural Transport for Keypoint-Guided Optimal Transport

-In Sect.~\ref{sec:kpg_ot}, we have discussed the keypoint-guided optimal transport model in primal formulation (\ie, Eq.~\eqref{eq:kpg}) that is solved by linear programming or Sinkhorn iteration.
-In this section, we will develop a deep-learning-based approach for estimating the transport plan and map based on the dual formulation of KPG-RL.
-Our approach is inspired by \citep{seguy2017large} that studies the KP. \citet{seguy2017large} start with the dual problem of the entropy or $L_2$-regularized KP model, which is solved by the training of deep learning.
-Based on the learned transport plan, they propose the Barycentric Projection (BP) to transport source data to the target domain.
-Inspired by~\citet{seguy2017large}, we will first develop the dual formulation of the $L_2$-regularized KPG-RL model and solve it by training deep neural networks.
-Based on the learned transport plan, we further propose a novel Manifold Barycentric Projection (MBP) to transport source samples to the target domain, for tackling the issue of the blur of transported samples by BP.
+In Sect.~\ref{sec:kpg_ot}, we have discussed the keypoint-guided optimal transport model in primal formulation (\ie, Eq.~\eqref{eq:kpg}) that is solved by linear programming or Sinkhorn's algorithm.
+Though Sinkhorn's algorithm is promising, it faces challenges in terms of time and memory cost when the number of data points is larger.
+As mentioned in \citep{seguy2017large}, each iteration of Sinkhorn's algorithm has $\mathcal{O}(n^2)$ complexity.
+Imagine that if $n$ is a large number, \eg, $n>10^5$ or even larger values, there are at least $10^{10}$ variables to be optimized, and the computational time cost would be extremely high.
+Meanwhile, storing such high-dimensional matrices poses challenges to ordinary computers ({see Table~\ref{tab:scaling_comparison} in Appendix G}).

-\paragraph{Dual formulation of $L_2$-regularized KPG-RL.} There are mainly two types of regularization, \ie, entropy regularization~\citep{cuturi2013sinkhorn} and $L_2$-regularization~\citep{seguy2017large,blondel2018smooth} in OT model.
-We adopt the $L_2$-regularization for our purpose because we find that the $L_2$-regularization makes the training more stable than the entropy regularization for the smaller regularization coefficient in experiments.
-The dual formulation of the entropy-regularized KPG-RL can be deduced analogously, left as our future work.
-The $L_2$-regularized KPG-RL model is given by
+Considering that deep learning has shown success in tackling large numbers of data points, in this section, we will develop a deep-learning-based approach to estimate the transport plan and map based on the dual formulation of KPG-RL.
+Inspired by~\citet{seguy2017large}, we will first develop the dual formulation of the $\chi^2$-regularized KPG-RL model and solve it by training deep neural networks.
+Based on the learned transport plan, we further propose two novel neural transport strategies, namely Manifold Barycentric Projection (MBP) and Manifold SamPling (MSP), to transport source samples to the target domain.